-The leaves, with their magnificent color, shape, and size, give the plant the unique place in our hearts and homes that it deserves.
+The leaves, with their magnificent color, shape, and size, give the plant the unique place it deserves in our hearts and homes.

 But like all other living beings, Monsteras, too, have some special requirements to thrive.

-What Is the Best Soil for Monstera Deliciosa?
+What Is the Best Soil for Monstera deliciosa?

-How to Choose the Right Soil for Monstera Deliciosa?
+How to Choose Potting soil for monstera?

 And you might as well find yourself more confused when trying to create the potting mix yourself.

 Here’s an in-depth guide to what your plant needs and the different ways to provide it.

 For soil to be able to drain, it must contain particles that differ in size.
-You’re recommended to mix different components together to prepare your soil.
+You’re recommended to mix different components to prepare your soil.

 The problem with using a single substance or multiple substances that have similar particle size as a potting medium is that the particles can easily clump together and compact the soil.